TheDataStation/ver/ver_utils/design.md

 # API Design Document
-This is the front-end of **Ver** that takes an example table as input and output a set of views.
+The front end of **Ver** takes an example table as input and outputs a set of views.
+In this document, I define the APIs needed to construct views from user-given examples.

 ## Column Retrieval
 Given a set of keywords, returns a list of candidate columns and their corresponding scores.